 Want to quit smoking?
 Book a smoking cessation appointment with your local pharmacist today.

-Whilst it might be the last thing you want to do when you're on your period, regular exercise really does help period pain.
+Whilst it might be the last thing you want to do when you're on your period, regular exercise really does help with period cramp relief.
 "Exercise, massage and relaxation techniques like yoga and Pilates can also be beneficial," says Mackay.

-Getting the blood pumping makes the body release 'happy hormones', endorphins, which reduce pain.
+Getting the blood pumping makes the body release endorphins, 'happy hormones' which reduce pain.
 You could try going on a light walk, swimming or following a yoga tutorial at home.

 In general, keeping fit and maintaining a healthy weight could help to improve your period pain.
 Studies have shown that those who are underweight or overweight are more likely to experience menstrual cramps.